aaron-grau/curic/html-css/projects/aa_times/solution/README.md

 [css-triangles]:[https://css-tricks.com/snippets/css/css-triangle/]

-# Phase 4: Search Modal
+# Phase 6: Search Modal

 Modals are distinct from dropdowns because they appear to float independently over the application.
 A common characteristic of a modal is also that the app beneath becomes more opaque and clicking away from the modal will close it.

-Take a look at the `search-modal.png` screenshot to get a better idea of what this is supposed to look like.
+Take a look at the `search-modal.jpg` screenshot to get a better idea of what this is supposed to look like.
 Use the `search-modal.js` file to get the id necesary for the search button, modal and overlay.

-Create the html in the `_search_modal.html.erb` file and style in `_search_modal.scss`.
+Create the HTML in the `_search_modal.html.erb` file and style in `_search_modal.scss`.
 We created a `<section id="overlay" class="overlay hidden"></section>` at the bottom of the `main_content` section.

 Here is a trick to making content take up the full width of the viewport even when inside of a smaller container by using viewport units (`vw = viewport width, vh = viewport height`).